-The following is a summary of an interview between Ziwani’s Keri-Leigh Paschal and Joey Mongalo (Blue Bulls defensive coach) at the launch of Ziwani on 25 June 2021.
+This is a summary of an interview between Ziwani’s Keri-Leigh Paschal and Joey Mongalo (Blue Bulls Defense Coach), which was recorded at the Ziwani launch on 25 June 2021.
 You can watch the full video here or listen to the podcast here.

 JM: I’ll start the story in a small Afrikaans town in Brits.
 My dad passed away when I was 7 years old – my brother was 14 and my sister was 2.
 So through my mother, I got to see what strength in leadership looks like.
 She’s an amazing woman who loves the Lord.
 At the same time, I was thrust into leadership without even knowing it, because I had to look after my sister when my mother was at work – which was God’s way of preparing me for future leadership roles.